Giusy Ferreri

 Giuseppa Gaetana "Giusy" Ferreri (/it/; born 17 April 1979) is an Italian singer and songwriter.
-In 2008, she took part at the first Italian edition of the talent show X Factor, coming in second place.
+In 2008, she took part in the first Italian edition of the talent show X Factor, coming in second place.

 She topped the Italian Singles Chart 5 times, with the singles "Non ti scordar mai di me", "Novembre", diamond certified collaboration "Roma-Bangkok" with Baby K, "Amore e capoeira" and "Jambo", both with Takagi & Ketra.
 She spent a total of 48 weeks at number one in the country, beating the previous record owned by Madonna (38 weeks).

 Ferreri has sold over 2.8 million copies worldwide to-date.

 She has collaborated with many notable Italian singers, including Ornella Vanoni, Claudio Baglioni, Ron, Tiziano Ferro, J-Ax, Ermal Meta and Giuliano Sangiorgi.

 Career

 In June 2008, Sony BMG Italy released the debut EP by Ferreri, which includes her first single "Non ti scordar mai di me" written by Italian pop singer Tiziano Ferro, and five covers of classic songs from the 1960s and 1970s.
 The single held the number one position of the Italian singles chart for fifteen consecutive weeks, becoming one of the most successful tracks ever on that chart.
 The album debuted at the top spot of the Italian album chart and stayed there for eleven consecutive weeks.
-It went on to be certified 4× platinum denoting over 314,000 copies shipped.
+It went on to be certified 4× platinum, denoting over 314,000 copies shipped.

 Debut album: Gaetana

 In October 2008, the song "Novembre", the first single from Ferreri's official debut album Gaetana, was released.
-The tune debuted at number one in Italy and held the top for eight weeks so far.
+The tune debuted at number one in Italy and held the top spot for eight weeks so far.
 The album was released on 14 November 2008.
 It debuted at number one on the iTunes Italy chart and subsequently peaked at No.2 on the Italian FIMI albums chart, behind Laura Pausini's album Primavera anticipata, selling over 80,000 copies in its first week of release.
-The album sold so far over 706,000 copies in Italy and Greece and was certified diamond by FIMI for selling more than 350,000 copies in the country.
+The album sold over 706,000 copies in Italy and Greece and was certified diamond by FIMI for selling more than 350,000 copies in the country.
 The second single from the album, "Stai fermo lì", was announced on 8 January 2009 and was released in Italy on 16 January 2009.
-The third single off the album was "La Scala (The Ladder)", originally written by Linda Perry and translated in Italian by singer Tiziano Ferro.
-The song peaking at No.27 on the FIMI singles chart and at No.49 on the Greece Singles Chart.
+The third single off the album was "La Scala (The Ladder)", originally written by Linda Perry and translated into Italian by singer Tiziano Ferro.
+The song peaked at No.27 on the FIMI singles chart and at No.49 on the Greece Singles Chart.